-"... how can you say 'while it is a fact that there is no God ... 'no-one knows!"
+'... how can you say 'while it is a fact that there is no God ...' no-one knows!'

-Yeah, this is a big one; 'it is a fact that there is no God' is a tendentious notion to rationalise (this is regarding reality and fact; I'll talk about belief in a minute).
-But I'll show that to come to this realization is necessary for a move forward in respect of world peace (see REALITY 1).
+Yeah, this is a big one; 'it is a fact that there is no God' is a tendentious notion to rationalise (this is regarding reality and fact; I'll talk about belief in a minute) ... importantly, we first need to answer the question: 'What do you mean by God?'
+See my essay GOD 1.
+However, to come to the realization that there is no God who interferes in our lives and tells us what to do or not to do is necessary for a move forward in respect of world peace (see REALITY 1).
 So, what follows below will only appeal to rational thinkers, the thinking-things-through-thoroughly types.